msmolyakov/awesome-waves/README.md

 - carsharing
 - apiary
 - cannabis on tokens https://tokesplatform.org/
-- payd twitter
+- paid twitter
 - payment widget for WooCommerce (any others?)
-- payd painting on canvas
+- paid painting on canvas
 - randoms of Tolsi and Deemru
 - tokenomica
 - ventuary